hobbit-kingdom/Hobbit-Kingjoyer-Injected-Edition/The Kingjoyer Injected Edition/README.txt

 After that simply run Setup.bat and you will see a new shortcut appear on your desktop.
 Enjoy!

-Also I highly recommend right clicking on the Meridian.exe, go to properties and inside the Compatibility tab put a tick on "Disable fullscreen optimizations".

 If you want to change some keybinds open the file called keybinds.ini and change them there.

 To OPEN THE KINGJOYER press R on your keyboard while in the game.